-ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 27, 2018
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 26, 2020

-The Board of Directors of Santa Fe Financial Corporation (the "Company" or "Santa Fe") is soliciting proxies in the form enclosed with this proxy statement relating to the fiscal 2017 Annual Meeting of Shareholders to be held February 27, 2018 or at any adjournment or adjournments thereof (the "Annual Meeting").
+The Board of Directors of Santa Fe Financial Corporation (the "Company" or "Santa Fe") is soliciting proxies in the form enclosed with this proxy statement in connection with the 2019 Annual Meeting of Shareholders to be held on February 26, 2020, or any adjournment thereof.

-This proxy statement and the accompanying proxy card are first being sent to shareholders on or about January 25, 2018.
-Only shareholders of record at the close of business on December 29, 2017 are entitled to notice of, and to vote at, the Annual Meeting.
+This proxy statement and the accompanying proxy card are first being sent to shareholders on or about January 17, 2020.
+Only shareholders of record at the close of business on December 31, 2019, are entitled to notice of, and to vote at, the Annual Meeting.

 If you give us a proxy, you can revoke it at any time before it is used.
-To revoke it, you may file a written notice revoking it with the Secretary of the Company, execute a proxy with a later date or attend the Annual Meeting and vote in person.
+To revoke it, you may file a written notice revoking it with the Secretary of the Company, execute a proxy with a later date, or attend the Annual Meeting and vote in person.

-You may vote at the Annual Meeting only shares of the Company's common stock, \$.10 par value per share (the "Common Stock"), that you owned of record on December 29, 2017.
+You may vote at the Annual Meeting only shares of the Company's common stock, \$.10 par value per share (the "Common Stock"), that you owned of record on December 31, 2019.
 There were 1,241,810 shares of Common Stock outstanding on that date.
-A majority, or 620,906 shares will constitute a quorum for the transaction of business at the Annual Meeting.
+A majority, or 620,906 shares, will constitute a quorum for the transaction of business at the Annual Meeting.
 Each share is entitled to one vote on each matter to be presented at the Annual Meeting.
 Unless cumulative voting is elected as described under "Election of Directors" below, the affirmative vote of the holders of the majority of the shares of the Common stock present or represented at the Annual Meeting and entitled to vote is required to elect directors, to ratify the retention of the Company's independent registered public accounting firm, and to ratify or approve the other proposals being voted on at this time.

-The proxies named in the accompanying proxy card will vote the shares represented thereby if the proxy appears to be valid on its face, and where specification is indicated as provided in such proxy, the shares represented will be voted in accordance with such specification.
-If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election the directors to serve until the next Annual Meeting; and (2) FOR retention of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018.
+The proxies named in the accompanying proxy card will vote the shares represented thereby if the proxy appears to be valid on its face, and where a specification is indicated as provided in such proxy, the shares represented will be voted in accordance with such specification.
+If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election of three directors to serve until the next Annual Meeting; (2) FOR retention of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2020; and (3) FOR approval of the compensation of executive officers, on a nonbinding advisory basis.

 In addition to mailing this material to shareholders, the Company has asked banks and brokers to forward copies to persons for whom they hold Common Stock and to request authority for the execution of proxies.
 The Company will reimburse banks and brokers for their reasonable out-of-pocket expenses in doing so.
-Officers of the Company may, without being additionally compensated, solicit proxies by mail, telephone, telegram or personal contact.
+Officers of the Company may, without being additionally compensated, solicit proxies by mail, telephone, telegram, or personal contact.
 All proxy soliciting expenses will be paid by the Company.
 The Company does not expect to employ anyone else to assist in the solicitation of proxies.